 Fees and Refunds

-Click here for information on course fees, Fee-Help or VET Fee-Help and other costs to consider.
+Click here for information on course fees, Fee-Help or VET Student Loans and other costs to consider.

 We expect our students to always practise honesty and integrity, especially when it comes to writing assignments - Click here and make sure you familiarise yourself with what academic misconduct means and how to avoid it.